forhadulislam/cors-proxy/README.md

 ```

 ### Options
-- Currently, we only supported method is `GET`
+- Currently, the only supported method is `GET`